josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 This means there is one less thing to learn and think about during the actual upgrade.
 It also means you can start using TypeScript features in your AngularJS code.

-Since TypeScript is a superset of ECMAScript 2015, which in turn is a superset of ECMAScript 5, "switching" to TypeScript doesn't necessarily require anything more than installing the TypeScript compiler and renaming files from `*.js` to `*.ts`.
+Since TypeScript is a superset of ECMAScript 2015, which in turn is a superset of ECMAScript 5, "switching" to TypeScript does not necessarily require anything more than installing the TypeScript compiler and renaming files from `*.js` to `*.ts`.
 But just doing that is not hugely useful or exciting, of course.
 Additional steps like the following can give us much more bang for the buck: